This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

-At Fight the New Drug, our goal as an organization is to educate and raise awareness on the harmful effects of porn to society as a whole using science, facts, and personal accounts.
+At Fight the New Drug, our goal as an organization is to raise awareness on the harmful effects of porn in society as a whole using science, facts, and personal accounts.
 But we realize for some people, this info is coming a little after the fact, and they’re already consumed by a toxic porn habit.
 If this is you, or someone you know, never fear—you are not alone.

 In a world where pornography is generally described as something that’s “natural,” “cool,” or “healthy,” there are countless teens, men, and women who struggle with a crippling compulsion to it that’s harming their lives and relationships.
 And judging by the latest research, these struggles are verifiable and real issues.

 But what kind of help is there for those who struggle with a pornography compulsion, obsession, or even addiction?
 As it turns out, a lot.
 There’s actually great support for anyone in need of a recovery-focused community, and one of those places is a platform called Fortify.